jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ### 85C Certain contracts entered into before 1 December 2019
 (1) This section applies to a supply of distantly taxable goods when— (a) the contract under which the supply is made is for a fixed term that starts before 1 December 2019 and ends after that date; and
-  (b) the contract provides for periodic payments that are treated under section 9(3)﻿(a) as successive supplies; and (c) under the contract, the consideration for the supply is set or reviewed for periods of 396 days or less during the term of the contract; and
+  (b) the contract provides for periodic payments that are treated under section 9(3)﻿(a) or (aa) as successive supplies; and (c) under the contract, the consideration for the supply is set or reviewed for periods of 396 days or less during the term of the contract; and
   (d) section 8(3)﻿(ab) would apply to the supply in the absence of this section.
-(2) Despite section 9(3)﻿(a), for the period described in subsection (3), the supplier of the goods may, in returns for the taxable periods in the period, choose to treat the periodic payments as not successively supplied for successive parts of the period of the contract.
+(2) Despite section 9(3)﻿(a) or (aa), for the period described in subsection (3), the supplier of the goods may, in returns for the taxable periods in the period, choose to treat the periodic payments as not successively supplied for successive parts of the period of the contract.
 (3) The period starts on 1 December 2019 and ends on the earlier of— (a) the date on which the term of the contract ends:
   (b) the date that is 396 days after the date of the contract.